isaacovercast/CSCI232/docs/index.md

 would include a lecture to introduce a general concept with examples, followed by a group active-learning exercise in which students implement code with pair-programming.

 **Equipment:** All software and materials for the course are open access (available online for free) including assigned readings and videos.
-Students will learn to code on their own computers, no matter if they are running Linux, Mac, Windows, or Chrome OS.
+Students will develop code on their own computers, no matter if they are running Linux, Mac, Windows, or Chrome OS.
 This will require student to install free software on their computers.

 **Assessment/Grades:** Grades will not be curved.
 However, your grade will be assigned relative to the performance of your peers.
 The maximum grade will earn an A, and grades that are less than one-half of that maximum grade will be assigned an F. Between these values (max and ½ max) intervals equating to letter grades are divided equally.
 Grades are based on participation (attendance and discussions), assignments, projects proposals, and project presentations, and the final project.
 - 25% Participation